-------------------

 Sitting in the San Jacinto Valley on the southern border of California's Inland Empire, about 80 miles southeast of Los Angeles, Four Seasons is surrounded by mountains, lakes, deserts, and beaches.
 Built between 2003 and 2011, this guard gated, 55+ K. Hovnanian community consists of 1,110 single family homes.

 Prices begin in the high-$300,000s.
-The HOA ranges from about $163 to $236 per month.
+The HOA ranges from roughly mid-$100s to mid-$200s per month for most homes.
 Please verify this price with a Realtor as it may change over time.

 The community has a beautiful 18,500 square foot clubhouse in the center of a 10-acre compound.
 It features a ballroom, a bistro, an arts and crafts studio, a card room, a movie theater, a fitness center, a covered patio, an outdoor swimming pool, and courts for bocce ball and pickle ball.